JenniferT9462/Devtools-debugging/Day-5.md

 #### Problem 7:

 - Solution: ?Image and image container?
 Avoids layout shifts.
-So, the browser knows the dimensions to paint the images as.SO, I ended up putting 'height' and 'width' attributes on the img tags and just centering the image in CSS.
-I tried setting the height and width in CSS and still am getting layout shift problems.
-I am very confused as to how we would fix/prevent layout shifts.
+So, the browser knows the dimensions to paint the images.
+SO, I ended up putting 'height' and 'width' attributes on the img tags and just centering the image in CSS.

 #### Problem 8: